sandeeprah/agora2/docproject/thermodynamics/chap04.rst

 While heat pump and refrigerator are very similar in their thermodynamic cycle, the difference lies in the objective.
 The objective of a heat pump is to to provide heat to the hot body and the objective of a refrigerator is to extract heat from the cold body.
 Thus the efficiencies of these devices (termed as Coefficient of Performance since this ratio index could be greater than one) are accordingly defined.

+.. index:: COP for refrigerator

 The Coefficient of Performance (COP) of a refrigerator is defined as:

 .. math::
   :label: COP_refrigerator

   COP_{refrigerator} = \frac{Q_L}{W_{in}} = \frac{Q_L}{Q_H - Q_L}

+.. index:: COP for heat pump

 The Coefficient of Performance (COP) of a heat pump is defined as: